Frequently asked questions

 Q: My client needed reoperation to remove a surgical sponge left in her abdomen after her hysterectomy.
 How should I proceed?

-A: If a surgeon leaves a foreign body in a patient, it often connotes negligence, especially if it is a surgical sponge or an instrument.
+A: If a surgeon leaves a foreign body in a patient, it often connotes negligence on the part of the operating room crew or the surgeon, especially if it is a surgical sponge or an instrument.
 However, attorneys should be aware that metal clips and staples, as well as nonabsorbable permanent suture material, are commonly used during operative procedures.
 Their presence on X-ray studies or at reoperation should not trigger suspicion of negligence.

 Q: My client is doing some of her work pro per, and wishes to consult with you directly on certain aspects of the case.
 Will you speak with her directly and consult with her as the case proceeds?